 In second place for emerging destinations in Greece we find Crete, the country’s largest island.
 Located in the southernmost point of Greece — and indeed, all of Europe — Crete is different from most Greek islands in several ways.

 First of all, the Cretan culture is completely unique and carries its own proud history.
-Second, the island is so large that it makes for great road trips, and has beautiful interior hikes and gorges for outdoorsy travelers to explore in the interior of the country.
+Second, the island is so large that it makes for great road trips, and it has beautiful hikes and gorges for outdoorsy travelers to explore in the interior of the country.

 According to Marketing Greece, Crete provides travelers “a wonderful blend of culture, food, mountain activities and sea adventures, as well as a unique way of life.”